-We first derive the condition of local asymptotic stability of MKC (4)-(6), whose feedback generating function p(n)is assumeed to be differentiable in the stationary point and has the same first-order partial derivative for all end-users.
-Following that, we will specialize this result to EMKC with the particular packet loss function (7).
+We first derive the condition of local asymptotic stability of MKC (3)-(4), whose feedback generating function p(n) is assumed to be differentiable in the stationary point and has the same first-order partial derivative for all end-users.
+Following that, we will specialize this result to EMKC with the particular packet loss function (5).

-We approach this problem by applying Theorem 1, whose first step is to show stability of the following undelayed system:
+We approach this problem by applying Theorem 1, whose first step is to show stability of the undelayed system where p(n) is the undelayed version of (4).

-$$x_i(n) = (1 - \beta p(n-1))x_i(n-1) + \alpha, \qquad (12)$$ where p(n) is the undelayed version of (6).
+$$x_i(n) = (1 - \beta p(n-1))x_i(n-1) + \alpha$$ (10)